top of page

 No one cares about statistics.
 They are much more influenced by human stories.
 If you have stats and information, rather than presenting straight numbers - bring those to life with a story about what those numbers represent.
 Charisma goes a long way in the battle to the top!

-Bulletproof media training is led by Tara McCarthy who has over 20 years of experience in building reputations.
-Tara is an expert in strategic communications, public relations, as well as media training.
-The Bulletproof team of veteran strategists and trainers can teach you or your corporate team effective communication strategies to strengthen your leadership skills.
+Bulletproof Media Training is led by Tara McCarthy who has over 20 years of experience in building reputations for top companies across North America.
+Tara is an expert in strategic communications, public relations, presentation training as well as media training.

 bottom of page